cchamchi/CarND-Traffic-Sign-Classifier/writeup.md

 The model was able to correctly guess 8 of the 8 traffic signs, which gives an accuracy of 100%.
+The accuracy of test data set is 95%.
+If I try more signs then the accuracy will be close to 95%.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

  The top eight soft max probabilities were
+ The first image is 20km/h speed limit sign.
+I tested two 20km/h sign, The one is 355x355 and the the other is 52x52.
+I thought the bigger image will had the more accurate, but after resizing 355x355 image was distorted than 52x52.

 ![alt text][image3]